 “There was some friction at points with Rodaidh because he was really pushing us to do things differently from before,” Taylor recalls.
 “I didn’t feel too much friction myself, but some people weren’t always ready for what he was encouraging us to do.
 We weren’t used to having someone else’s voice in the room and suddenly there is somebody challenging the songwriting approach and being quite forthright about what we could do with the songs, what needed improving, editing or rewriting.
 He was quite involved and there was a bit of tension at times, but that’s what we’d asked for.
 There wouldn’t have been much point in getting a producer in and then ignoring their advice, so we were quite open to it.”

 He continues: “Phillipe was less challenging in those ways, more encouraging and more of a positive force in the room, getting the best out of us.
 He was strongly recommended to us by Franz Ferdinand, who are on the same record label (Domino) as us.
-We met him, really liked him and thought he’d be a good t.
+We met him, really liked him and thought he’d be a good fit.
 We’d heard what an enthusiastic influence he’d been for Franz Ferdinand and I’d seen some footage of him on Instagram leading sessions and dancing in the studio, mixing and just being very into it.
 It looked like he’d be really fun to work with.
-He uni ed the whole band and provided an environment and space for us to work with him that made it very comfortable for us to all get involved, play simultaneously and improvise.
+He united the whole band and provided an environment and space for us to work with him that made it very comfortable for us to all get involved, play simultaneously and improvise.

 “With Rodaidh, we knew of his work with The xx and David Byrne, so we met with him and he seemed like quite an intense, focused producer who immediately had good ideas as to what he’d like to help us with.
 He also liked us playing one person at a time, with each dubbing their parts.”

-As Taylor attests, the infuence of McDonald and Zdar on A Bath Full Of Ecstasy has indeed paid off well, but not necessarily in the way some may have predicted.
+As Taylor attests, the influence of McDonald and Zdar on A Bath Full Of Ecstasy has indeed paid off well, but not necessarily in the way some may have predicted.
 Rather than forcing the band into unfamiliar, potentially uncomfortable territory, their input has had a galvanising effect, producing arguably the band’s most coherent and streamlined body of work yet.
 Where previous records have veered dramatically in tone from one track to the next (see 2008’s Made In The Dark) this one sees the band’s artistic threads wound in tightly, rather than joyfully unspooled.
 The result: nine tracks of euphoric, expansive pop to stand alongside anything in their stellar back catalogue.

 “I don’t want to pretend it’s a radical overhaul of our sound, recorded with acoustic instruments under water or something,” Taylor chuckles.
 “It’s more a development and a refining of the process.
 We were jettisoning ideas if they felt familiar or if we thought we were falling into certain musical traps, things we’d tried that hadn’t worked out in the past.
 The presence of other people in the room helped us structure the songs a bit differently, maybe making the pop elements more pop and the more expansive elements more expansive.

-"Also, the fact there are only nine songs makes it feel more concise and a bit more brutal in terms of editing.
-It doesn’t go o in different directions and tangents like some Hot Chip records do.
+“Also, the fact there are only nine songs makes it feel more concise and a bit more brutal in terms of editing.
+It doesn’t go off in different directions and tangents like some Hot Chip records do.
 That was deliberate.
 We could have gone in all different directions with this record.
 We wrote loads of songs and recorded about another 12 or so that didn’t make the finished record.
 It was just a case of stepping back at the final stage and saying, ‘What is going to work best as a sequence and what’s going to play to our strengths?’
 With Made In The Dark we were embracing the idea of a sprawling double album feel.
 This time it was key to make something quite tight.”

 “We worked very hard at the beginning, demoing lots of material before we were with either of these producers, just getting a bank of good songs together,” he states.
 “We did that at Joe’s studio in Shoreditch.
 Then, on the sessions with Rodaidh we were in Konk Studios (Ray Davies’s studio) where we’ve never worked before.
 We also did some of it at RAK.
 We were changing location quite a lot and that changes the music quite a bit.
 We were getting out of our comfort zone – working in places we weren’t familiar with and with new producers.
 We were trying to use some equipment we wouldn’t have necessarily used much before, lots of newer modular synths of Felix’s and Joe’s and some software Rodaidh introduced us to for vocal manipulation.